open/close all folders

 - The Smart Guy: As usual, the member of the team who's very well-versed in electronics and hacking.

-- Knife Nut: Uses a combat knife when in close quarters.
+- Knife Nut: Uses a combat knife when in close quarters, which doubles as a myth gag.

 - Spell My Name with an "S": The OVA opening sequence clearly spells his name as "Paz" yet both the Japanese & English voice actors call him "Pazu."